f3d-app/f3d/doc/dev/TESTING.md

 Visually check that the generated file looks as expected, then add it to the F3D sources in `testing/baselines`.
 Rerun the test, it should now pass.

+There is many other keywords in the `f3d_test` macro, here is a non exhaustive list:

+- `TONE_MAPPING`: Tests that uses tone mapping so they can be disabled with old VTK version
+- `LONG_TIMEOUT`: Tests that takes a long time to run, so they can be disabled on weaker CI machines
+- `INTERACTION`: Interaction test, see below
+- `INTERACTION_CONFIGURE`: A special kind of interaction tests that require configuring the interaction log using CMake, eg drag and drop tests.
+- `NO_BASELINE`: Test that have no baselines and do not perform a rendering comparison at the end, usually combined with `REGEXP`
+- `NO_RENDER`: Tests that do not require rendering capability at all, usually combined with `REGEXP`
+- `NO_OUTPUT`: Tests that do not have an automatic `--output`, may still use `BASELINE` or define `--output` manually
+- `WILL_FAIL`: Tests that should fail in order to pass
+- `NO_DATA_FORCE_RENDER`: Tests that do not open any data yet require a rendering tests at the end, rely on an environment variable
+- `UI`: Tests that show the ImGui UI, hence require it to be present in order to be enabled
+- `PREVENT_SKIP_FRAME`: Animation tests that require precise timings and force F3D to not skip animation frames

 ### Recovering baselines from CI

 Occasionally you may need to recover a baseline from the CI.
 If this is required, create a PR and let the test run and fail on CI.
 Check the actions run summary on Github and download the appropriate `baseline` archive.
 Extract the archive and navigate to the `build/Testing/Temporary/TestName.png`.
 Visually check that the generated file looks as expected, then add it to the F3D sources in `testing/baselines`.